Ayan-Nalawade/Chat/README.md

 `clear context` or `cls_context`: Remove any sort of context; from local files, and from *poe*

 **Currently Working on...**
+1. Fixing some bugs reported by various users, including random freezes

+2. Creating a Library

-1. Creating a GUI for this program
+3. Creating a GUI for this program

 ***If you have any further questions, or suggestions, feel free to create a thread***